 - A representative office will be used if the foreign company does not intend to carry on business activities in Singapore.
 This entity can also be 100% foreign owned and controlled;

 - A representative office is not allowed to make direct sales in Singapore.
-Such an entity can only engage in activites such as i) promoting the business of the parent company and ii) market research.
+Such an entity can only engage in activities such as i) promoting the business of the parent company and ii) market research.
 A local agent or distributor will be appointed to sell goods and provide services to local companies.

 Summary at a Glance